Staphylococcus/brain-from-brane/docs/04-information-systems/4-information-systems.md

 ### **Passive Structural Organization: The Crystallization Mechanism**

 Beyond active transmission dynamics lies a more fundamental mechanism rooted in the thermodynamic principles that govern [worldsheet](../glossary.md#worldsheet) pattern organization: **passive structural organization**.
-Information systems function as organizational templates that impose their structural configuration on receptive material through energetic favorability rather than requiring genuine agency—analogous to how crystal lattices organize matter through thermodynamic optimization.
-This represents **organizational complexity** rather than semantic agency, consistent with the gradient agency ontology established in [Section 3d](../03-agents-as-information-processors/3d-agent-complexity-assessment-protocol.md).
+Information systems function as organizational templates that impose their structural configuration on receptive material through energetic favorability rather than requiring semantic agency—analogous to how crystal lattices organize matter through thermodynamic optimization.
+This represents **organizational agency** rather than semantic agency, consistent with the gradient agency ontology established in [Section 3d](../03-agents-as-information-processors/3d-agent-complexity-assessment-protocol.md).

 Following the **thermodynamic bridge** described in [Section 1a](../01-pattern-realism/1a-pathway-emergence.md), this crystallization process represents the natural progression from passive environmental patterns to active organizational influence: